WhisperBeat

 Given that Q2’s meme-charged reaction saw moves north of 20–30% in a very short window, a 14% implied move actually looks reasonable to slightly conservative versus recent realized volatility.

-• ATM LPI is consistently small positive (~0.04–0.06) → the front of the curve has a mild downside insurance bid, even as traders chase upside.
+- ATM LPI is consistently small positive (~0.04–0.06) → mild downside insurance bid, even as traders chase upside.

 Interpretation: